aCursedComrade/acursedcomrade.github.io/source/_posts/remote-lab-access.md

 Now I can easily access my web panels by using a nice *little* URL on my browser and join my internal VPN to play around with my cyber playground as long as I am connected to my ZeroTier network.

-{% img /img/proxy_host_view.png '"Using domains to access the web panels" "Using domains to access the web panels"' %}
+{% img https://stash.comradelab.win/img/proxy_host_view.png "Using domains to access the web panels" %}

-{% img /img/proxy_openvpn.png '"OpenVPN port status" "OpenVPN port status"' %}
+{% img https://stash.comradelab.win/img/proxy_openvpn.png "OpenVPN port status" %}

 Nginx proxy manager has been pretty helpful to me as a beginner.
 The GUI has more options available inline with what Nginx has to offer, but one might need to manually configure their Nginx instance to fine tune all the options it has to offer.